Adobe Experience Manager.

 Integrations & ecosystem

 AEM is best friends with other Adobe products, but less smooth with non-Adobe tools.
-Adobe Commerce (formerly Magento) is a separate PHP application that you must deploy separately.
+Adobe Commerce (formerly Magento) is a separate PHP application that you deploy separately – not particularly elegant.
 Integrations with SAP, Marketo, HubSpot are possible but require middleware and custom development.
+It is more writing connectors than plug-and-play integrations.

 Implementation